shindoh-org/mbed-vscode-tools/README.md

 ### Configure build settings for your mbed project

-Make sure you're at the mbed program directory root.
+Make sure you're at an mbed program directory root.

 Run the following command: